Molodos/ElegooNeptuneThumbnails/README.md

 right after the last one ended.
 Restarting the printer in between prints seems to fix that.
 If this is the case for you, check your printer for firmware updates, which might fix the bug.

+### Why does the plugin not work on MacOS using a M-Series chip?

+Unfortunately I am dependent of the official Elegoo Cura binaries and as there are no binaries for the MacOS M series chips, I am not able to provide support for those.

 ### Is there PrusaSlicer support?

 Yes, but only as a lite version because PrusaSlicer does not have enough possibilities for complex plugins.
 Check it